I’m confessing it, I simply love graph paper, and you probably do too. After all as needlepointers, our stitching lives are taken up by The Grid.

 So I stockpile 10 to the inch paper, finding little caches of it all over the place.

-But, thanks to Judy Harper and her blog FREEBIES, etc.!, I don’t have to do this anymore.
-A few days ago, she let us know about a marvelous site where you can generate and print your own custom graph paper, Incompetech.
+But, thanks to the late Judy Harper, I don’t have to do this anymore.
+A few years ago, she let us know about a marvelous site where you can generate and print your own custom graph paper, Incompetech.
 This is a really cool tool.

 First you select the paper size.
 This is great for people using A4 paper or other non-standard papers.